Passport Application & Photo Services

 - Completed, unsigned DS-11 form filled out in black ink.
 Forms are available at the Lee Road branch or printable from the U.S. Department of State website.

 - Proof of U.S. Citizenship.
+Photocopies will not be accepted.
 Original documents are required and will be returned to you by the State Department.

 - Photocopy of proof of U.S. Citizenship